wiktordev/AppRTC-Kurento/readme.md

 This project is a webrtc signaling server written in Java.
 All calls are beeing pipelined and recorded by Kurento Media Server to the configured directory.

-There are:
+There are also:
-- a pure websocket AppRTC for iOS: https://github.com/inspiraluna/apprtc-ios and
+- a pure websocket AppRTC for iOS: AppRTC-iOS and
-- a pure websocket AppRTC for Android: https://github.com/inspiraluna/AppRTCDemo
+- a pure websocket AppRTC for Android: AppRTC-Android

 ##Documentation:
 -----------------